 Eastern cottontails occur in the eastern half of the country.
 They prefer brushy cover interspersed with herbaceous openings.
-Eastern cottontails also are found in suburban areas, parks, golf courses, and stream corridors.
+Eastern cottontails are also found in suburban areas, parks, golf courses, and stream corridors.
 Eastern cottontails are prey for the majority of carnivorous predators within its range.
 They are prolific breeders; females may have 7 litters per year, with 3 to 6 young per litter.
 This reproductive rate is required to perpetuate populations because 70 to 80 percent of all rabbits die each year.

-Diet: forbs and grasses, browse, and soft mast from spring through fall; in winter, bark of shrubs and trees, as well as buds and browse
+Diet: forbs and grasses, browse, and soft mast from spring through fall; in winter, bark of shrubs and trees, as well as buds, grain, and browse forbs for loafing and escape cover; burrows are also used for denning and escape

-Water: necessary water obtained from diet Cover: shrub cover, brushpiles, native warm-season grasses and forbs for loafing and escape cover; burrows also are used for denning and escape cover, especially corn, alfalfa, and wheat
+Water: necessary water obtained from diet

+Cover: shrub cover, brushpiles, native warm-season grasses and

-Control Nonnative Invasive Vegetation: where nonnative invasive vegetation is competing with native vegetation and limiting habitat for cottontails; sod grasses, such as tall fescue and bermudagrass, can be especially problematic
+Control Nonnative Invasive Vegetation: where nonnative invasive vegetation is competing with native vegetation and limiting habitat for cottontails